-We hear frequently, every since The Experience Economy about designing experiences.
+We hear frequently, ever since The Experience Economy about designing experiences.
 We talk about the customer experience, the employee experience, and the student experience.
 Everything is an experience.
 Or, at least, everything is supposed to be an experience.
 It’s certainly not supposed to be a (mere) transaction.

 This reminds me of the term “partner” in business relationships.
 Frequently, a vendor doesn’t want to be called a “vendor” nor to be known as a vendor.
 They tell their clients that “we want to be your partner”.
 Relationships are suppose to be partnerships, not vendor-client relationships.

 I think that the idea in both cases is to increase the depth of relationships.
 By itself, this seems like a great idea.
-Who doesn’t want their relationships to be deep, personal, experiences.
+Who doesn’t want their relationships to be deep, personal experiences?

 I’m all for having some things be deep, personal, partnership experiences.
-But, can everything really be like this?
+But, can everything be like this?
 I think that would be exhausting.

 What’s more, can your average service provider, or vendor, even know what I want in an experience or partnership?